First week of NHL playoffs full of fast starts and blowouts

 “You can throw the scores out,” Minnesota coach Dean Evason said midway through his team’s series against rival St. Louis.
 “Every game has been close.
 There’s been a separation once the end of the game is finished, but I can tell you from our end of the games that we’ve won, they’ve been tight right to the end.”

-The viewership numbers back that up.
-Turner Sports said ratings are up nearly 50% from last year and 2019 and ESPN last week also reported an increase in eyeballs on playoff hockey.
+The extra eyeballs on hockey back that up.
+Turner Sports said ratings are up nearly 50% from last year and 2019 and ESPN reported a 27% increase in viewership from the first round in 2021.

+“I’ve been mentally drained because it’s been so emotional,” said Turner Sports analyst Anson Carter, who played 698 NHL games from 1996-2007.
+“The emotional roller coaster has been unbelievable.”

 Falling behind just isn’t a recipe for success in the first round, which could be explained by all eight teams in the Eastern Conference putting up 100-point seasons and most of the West being even.